Direct Recognition vs. Non-Direct Recognition: Does it Matter?

 Choosing the Best Life Insurance Company

 There’s so much more to choosing a life insurance company and policy than direct or non-direct recognition.
 The wisest thing you can do is to be confident in the values of your advisor team.
-Remember that life insurance is one piece of your financial picture, and it can help all of your assets work better.
+Remember, life insurance products are one piece of your financial picture, and it can help all of your assets work better.
 The best decision you can make is the one you make today.
 The decision that helps you advance yourself, do the most with your money, and move one step closer to time and money freedom.

 Ready to Start Your Life Insurance?